 Moreover, 86% of employees and executives cite lack of collaboration or ineffective communication for workplace failures.
-Workplace cultures that operate on a one-way communication basis where employees can’t ask questions, make recommendations, reach people and find important information, have a long way to go in creating memorable working experiences.
-Hence, promoting transparency and open communication between department heads, management and team members is crucial.
+Workplace cultures that operate on a one-way communication basis where employees can’t ask questions, make recommendations, reach people and find important information, have a long way to go in creating memorable employee experiences.
+Hence, promoting transparency and open communication between department heads, management, and team members is crucial.

 Authentic and trusted leadership

-But how leadership and the way they communicate affects your employees and the overall workplace culture?
+But how leadership and the way they communicate affect your employees and the overall workplace culture?

 According to research, 61% of employees cite trust in and with senior management as important to their satisfaction.